Mary Loven, Whitehead Hall

 changed my mind.
 The caption didn't make much sense to me either—

-Hall sounds like a ballroom, not a string of surnames.
+Hall sounds like a ballroom, not, as it turns out, a string of surnames.

 John Loven married Myrtle Gilson around 1910, and they had two children, Frank and Gertrude.
 In 1930, the children are living with Myrtle's sister Helen (Gilson) Cherry, and I can't find John or Myrtle in the census.
-John served on a jury in 1929, and a couple of online family trees claim that John died in 1932.
+John died 25 Jul 1932.
 There aren't any other pictures of John in the album.

 Mathias married three times and had a number of children.
-Sometime between 1910 and 1920, he moved from Port Jervis, NY to Vermont, where he would stay until his death in 1955.
+Sometime after 1920, he moved from Port Jervis, NY to Addison, Vermont, where he would stay until his death in 1955.
 His daughters Mary and Lettie, Mary's children, and Lettie's family are all in the album.

 The only sibling I know of who isn't in the album is baby sister Norma.
-The Internet says she married Marcus Sexton in 1904 and had four children, and that she died on Long Island, New York in 1954.
+She married Marcus Sexton in 1904 and had three or four children.
+She died on Long Island, New York in 1954.